Previous Page

 See 1630 Screening Staff.

-• Consulting (staffing) with screeners about specific intakes to ensure correct assessment and approve the next actions taken with consideration for child safety factors, child vulnerability, and parental or caregiver protective capacities.
+• Consults (staffs) with screeners about specific intakes to ensure correct assessment and approves the next actions while considering child safety factors, child vulnerability, and parental or caregiver protective capacities.

 11230 Screener Program Administrator